Henry G. Shirley Memorial Highway: The original "Mixing Bowl": largest in the world

 The new Shirley Highway included the "Mixing Bowl" interchange complex near the newly completed Pentagon (War Department Building), which was completed in 1944.
 At this location, the State Route 27 freeway (Washington Blvd.) merges with the Shirley Highway and then branches off again.
 The original interchange had a merge section each way, about 1/3 mile long, with a third "mixing lane" where the vehicles would weave when they wanted to change to the other freeway.
 It was rebuilt in the 1960s.
 After rebuilding, it was the largest interchange complex in the world.
 There are currently 52 lane-miles of roadways and ramps, with four freeway junctions and numerous local ramps, and with several interchanges to the reversible express (HOV) roadway, all within a 2.5 mi section of the Shirley Highway.

 I-95, I-395

 From 1965 to 1975, the Shirley Highway was reconstructed to Interstate Highway System standards.
 As portions were completed, they were designated as Interstate 95.
+This project led to the purchase and demolition of the Twin Bridges Hot Shoppes Restaurant and the closure of the Washington & Old Dominion Railroad - the latter of which delayed the widening of the highway while a fight over its abandonment was resolved.
 Original plans called for I-95 to cut straight through Washington, D.C., and connect with the Capital Beltway (I-495) in Maryland.
 However, community opposition halted this plan in 1977, diverting planned funding to construction of the Washington Metro subway system.

 Because of the cancellation of the originally-proposed section of I-95 from New York Avenue in the District of Columbia, northward into Prince George's County to Interstate 495, the Capital Beltway, the I-95 designation was rerouted onto the eastern half of the Beltway.
 The remaining portion of the Shirley Highway north of Springfield was redesignated Interstate 395, which continues into D.C. to its end at U.S. Route 50 (New York Avenue).